freddiehaddad/assembly/README.md

 1. Writes the value at the top of the stack to the specified register (in this case `rbp`)
 2. Adjusts the stack pointer `rsp` register value to point to the next element on the stack

+As another side note, the two instructions can actually be reduced to a single instruction `leave` which does the same thing.

+So, our final solution to the problem of restoring the stack frame can be reduced to:

 ```Assembly
 movq    %rbp, %rsp
 pop     %rbp
 ```

-As another side note, the two instructions can actually be reduced to a single instruction `leave`.
+or

 ```Assembly
 leave